anewholm/calendar/README.md

 # Google Calendar functional copy
-This plug-in only works with PostGreSQL.
+This plug-in only works with PostGreSQL and makes use of DB Triggers and special PG field types.
 For the Winter CMS backend with, of course:

  * repeating events (daily, weekly, monthly, yearly) with frequency, date-until and day mask,